jameslegg/chef-locker/README.md

 Locks are taken out using the clocker resource.

-After you obtain a lock you MUST use the Clocker.held? method with a guard on all resources that you want to prevent running when you don't hold the lock.
+After you obtain a lock you MUST use the Clocker#held? method with a guard on all resources that you want to prevent running when you don't hold the lock.

 If you Chef run crashes the connection to zookeeper will close and your locks